lkalajzic/shodo-course/sales_page_copy.md

 - Gift-worthy pieces: Names in kanji, meaningful phrases
 - The lifetime practice: Where you go from here

-Each module includes video instruction from Master Tanaka, practice exercises, and downloadable stroke guides.
+Each module includes video instruction from Master Kaoru, practice exercises, and downloadable stroke guides.

 ---